tecolicom/Text-Conceal/README.md

 If an argument is trimmed down to single byte in a result, and it have to be recovered to wide character, it is replaced by single space.

-Replacement string is made of characters those can not be found in all arguments.
+Replacement string is made of characters those are not found in any arguments.
 So if they contains all characters in the given range, **encode** stop to work.
 It requires at least two.